Venom-Biochem-Lab/venome/DEVELOPMENT.md

 ### Database

-We use a PostgreSQL database, but this can be swapped out later by changing the [`db.py`](./backend/src/db.py).

-The starting scheme is here in [`init.sql`](./backend/init.sql) for the initial tables to be created.
+We use PostgreSQL in Docker.
+For more information go to the docs at [`database.md`](./docs/database.md).